Assassin-plus/Assassin-plus.github.io/_posts/2024-02-17-Display-Encoding.md

 If this is not done, the represented radiance for the pixels will be too dark, resulting in a perceived deformation of the edge as seen in the right side of the figure.
 This artifact is called roping, because the edge looks somewhat like a twisted rope.

+Ignoring gamma correction also affects the quality of **antialiased edges**.

 ---

 Monitors that are brighter and that can display a wider range of colors have been developed.
 Color display and brightness are discussed in Section 8.1.3, and display encoding for high dynamic range displays is presented in Section 8.2.1.